 When September arrives, it may still feel like mid-summer in Zone 5 / 6.
-Forecasts might call for temps touching the high 80’s, but just because the calendar shows we’re after Labor Day and the kids are back in school … there are many beneficial things to still do in the yard.
+Forecasts might call for temps touching the high 80’s, but just because the calendar shows we’re approaching Labor Day and the kids are back in school … there are many beneficial things to still do in the yard.
 A late summer garden refresh is in order …

-One of my favorite things to do this time of year is scouting out bargains at the garden centers and online.
-Often shrubs, trees, and sometimes perennials are marked down and can be purchased for a fraction of their spring prices.
+One of my favorite things to do this time of year is scouting out bargains at the garden centers and online nurseries.
+Often shrubs, trees, and perennials are marked down and can be purchased for a fraction of their spring prices.
 Anyone who knows me knows how much I love a bargain!

 Avoid the plants that are too potbound and seek out their healthier counterparts.
 I’m hoping to find a hydrangea for a partly shady corner of our garden.
 I love the large colorful flowerheads and the dried flowers can be kept on the shrub for winter interest.